 I have always used the ACA resources for free, do I have to start paying now?

 Through the generous support of our industry sponsors, the Schools Cyber Security Challenges will continue at no cost to Australian schools.
-The ACA's unplugged activities, e.g. DT@home and Unpacking the Curriculum guide along with recordings of the ACA webinar series will all also remain free.
+The ACA's unplugged activities, e.g. DT@home and our Unpacking the Curriculum guide along with recordings of the ACA webinar series will all also remain free.

 I thought you were funded by the Government?

-The Australian Computing Academy is funded by the Australian Government to provide Digital Technologies resources to Australian students in Years 3–8.
+The Australian Computing Academy was funded by the Australian Government to provide Digital Technologies resources to Australian students in Years 3–8.
 The recent Federal budget confirmed that this funding would finish up at the end of 2020, as originally planned.